Fever Tree

 Catalog ID: 3283

-Price: $15.00
+Price: $30.00

-Recorded in an around the band's first national tour, 1968's "Another Time, Another Place" found the group continuing their partnership with Scott and Vivian Holzman, who again produced and wrote most of the material with various band members.
+Recorded in and around the band's first national tour, 1968's "Another Time, Another Place" found the group continuing their partnership with Scott and Vivian Holzman, who again produced and wrote most of the material with various band members.
 Reflecting growing confidence and comfort in a recording environment, the sophomore album was stronger and more diverse than their debut.
 That diversity was somewhat of a mixed blessing, but at their best, material like 'Man Who Paints the Pictures, Part II', 'Don't Come Crying To Me Girl' and a blazing cover of Little Willie John's 'Fever' avoided the debut's already somewhat dated pop and psych-flavored outings in favor of a heavier rock sound.
 That was a smart move since Keller's gruff delivery (he occasionally recalled a less coarse Jim Morrison), was perfectly suited for their more rock oriented repertoire.
 Having listened to the album for the first time in a couple of years, The Doors comparison wasn't half bad - anyone doubting the comparison need only check out 'Grand Candy Young Sweet'.
 The shift to a more rock oriented attack also played well to the band's instrumental strengths.
 Knust turned in a series of nice performances - check out his fuzz solo on their surprisingly effective cover of the old chestnut 'Fever'.
 That said the album wasn't perfect.
 Inspired by sufferings associated with a case of strep throat, 'I've Never Seen Evergreen' served as the LP's psych number, while 'What Time Did You Say It Is In Salt Lake City' was a bland blues number, and the jazzy 'Jokes Are for Sad People' served as a needless showcased for Landes' instrumental prowess (including a flute solo).
 In spite of some flaws (notably on side two) the set was worth checking out.

 While the LP proved a decent seller hitting # 86 on the US album charts (selling much better than their debut album), the pressures of touring; growing business issues that left the band stuck with some massive touring bills, and personality conflicts saw Keller quit in late 1968.
 The band subsequently called it quits with Knust returning to Houston where he briefly formed the band Ark.